Superficies Opportunitas

 If you’ve been networking dutifully and still feel like luck finds other people, this is for you.
 The problem almost certainly isn’t your effort.
 It’s your surface area.

-Surface area is the right frame.
-Not networking — that word implies strategy, performance, business cards in hotel conference rooms.
-Surface area implies geometry.
 You don’t network your way into luck.
 You expand the geometry through which luck can reach you.
 The difference is whether you’re performing or absorbing.
-When you’re genuinely curious, you absorb information that becomes a pattern.
-That pattern becomes a point of connection.
-That connection catches something you couldn’t have planned for.
-When you’re performing, the interaction evaporates.
+When you’re genuinely curious, the interaction leaves residue.
+When you’re performing, it evaporates.
 Nothing sticks.
 No surface expands.

 Surface area is curiosity with memory.
 Deku understood this before anyone named it.

-Izuku Midoriya carries a notebook everywhere.
-Not a journal.
-Not a diary.
-A catalog.
-Every hero he’s ever watched, their quirk, their fighting style, their weaknesses, their patterns.
-By the time he gets his own power, Deku has the most detailed database of abilities in the entire My Hero Academia universe.
+By the time he gets his own power, Deku has the most detailed database of abilities in the My Hero Academia universe.
 People call him a fanboy.
 He’s building surface area.
-Every entry in that notebook is a point where opportunity can land — and when he needs to improvise under pressure, he doesn’t reach into empty air.
-He reaches into a network of observations so dense that something always connects.
+When he needs to improvise under pressure, he doesn’t reach into empty air — he reaches into a network of observations so dense that something always connects.

 Richard Wiseman ran a ten-year study on luck at the University of Hertfordshire.
 He tracked hundreds of self-identified “lucky” and “unlucky” people across years of behavior.
 The headline: lucky people aren’t luckier.
 They encounter more opportunities — because they expose themselves to more randomness.
 These are observed patterns in self-identified lucky people, not controlled experiments, but they’re useful as behavioral proxies for what broad surface area looks like in practice.